boo1ean/electron-chartjs/readme.md

 ## Why?

-To reduce number of actions you need to perform for visualizing data from database, etc.
+To reduce number of actions you need to perform for visualizing data from database using js.

 No need to setup client + server to render some charts with js.